dewittpe/dotfiles/README.md

 dotfiles
 ========

-A collection of dotfiles for bash, git, tmux, and vim.
-Thank you [Grazfather](https://github.com/Grazfather/dotfiles).
+A collection of dotfiles for bash, git, tmux, terminator, and vim.

+Thank you
+[Grazfather](https://github.com/Grazfather/dotfiles).
 The structure of this repository was based on your work.

 Running `init.sh` will symlink `$HOME/.{file}` to `$HOME/dotfiles/{file}`, and
 back up the original in `$HOME/dotfiles.bak/` as well as pull in all the vim